 - Family & Other people

-If your account is a Microsoft account (check if there is an Outlook or a Hotmail or a Live ID), then a lot of things are already sorted, but if its a Local Account, you should link it to a Microsoft Account.
+If your account is a Microsoft account (check if there is an Outlook or a Hotmail or a Live ID), then many things are already sorted, but if it’s a Local Account, you should link it to a Microsoft Account.
 You can create it on the fly if you don’t have one at all.
-There are many reasons you should, and we will get to learn about it as we move ahead.
+There are many reasons you should, and we will learn about it as we move ahead.

-So if it reads “Local Account” under your username, look for a link which says Sign in with a Microsoft Account instead.
-Post that you can enter your email ID, and password to link this PC and account with your MSA.
-It is possible that Microsoft will verify your account, new or old, with your phone number to enable features like Sync and File Settings across devices.
+So if it reads “Local Account” under your username, look for a link that says Sign in with a Microsoft Account instead.
+Post that, you can enter your email ID and password to link this PC and account with your MSA.
+Microsoft may verify your account, new or old, with your phone number to enable features like Sync and File Settings across devices.

-Linking your local Windows 10 Account with Microsoft Account (MSA) has many benefits.
-One of the major benefits is that it will link your Windows 10 License Key with your Account.
-So the next time when you install Windows 10, and sign-in with your same MSA account, it will not ask you to activate Windows.
+Linking your local Windows Account with Microsoft Account (MSA) has many benefits.
+One of the significant benefits is that it will connect your Windows License Key with your Account.
+So the next time when you install Windows 11/10 and sign in with your same MSA account, it will not ask you to activate Windows.
 Apart from this, you need an MSA account for downloading apps from the Store as well.

 If you wish, you can always go back from using a Microsoft account to a Local account.

 It is possible that you might have used a different email account for some of the apps or even for the Microsoft Store.
-While it is simple to use the same account for everything – but if it’s your choice to have another account for Store and other apps, you can add it without creating a second account.
+While it is simple to use the same account for everything, if you choose to have another account for Store and other apps, you can add it without creating a second account.

-While the most secure way to login to your Windows 10 PC is to use the complex password associated with your Microsoft account, it’s a tedious as well, especially when you lock, and unlock your PC multiple times.
+While the most secure way to log in to your Windows PC is to use the complex password associated with your Microsoft account, it’s also tedious, especially when you lock and unlock your PC multiple times.

-Windows 10 Sign-in options page offers you option to use Windows Hello, PIN or Picture password and even Dynamic Lock options.
+Windows Sign-in options page offers you the option to use Windows Hello, PIN or Picture password, and even Dynamic Lock options.
 The last option is my favorite.
 I have it configured with my Fitbit Ionic, and every time I move away from my PC, it locks it automatically.
 You can also connect to your Bluetooth headphone or even your speaker.

-- A PIN is a 4 digit password which is just for the device where you set.
-You can have a different PIN for every Windows 10 device.
+- A PIN (Windows Hello) is a four-digit password just for the device where you set it.
+You can have a different PIN for every Windows device.